laxmikant-ainapure/upcxx/docs/mpi-hybrid.md

 and configured on your system.
 Consult the documentation for your MPI distribution if this is not the case.

+The (optional) `GASNET_WORKER_RANK=OMPI_COMM_WORLD_RANK` setting above assumes an Open-MPI-based MPI implementation, and names an environment variable provided by the mpirun job spawner in the worker process environment that identifies the MPI process rank.
+This requests udp-conduit to assign the UPC++/GASNet rank identifiers identically to the `MPI_COMM_WORLD` rank numbering for the corresponding process.
+For MPICH-based MPI implementations, you may want the setting `GASNET_WORKER_RANK=PMI_RANK`.
+For other MPI implementations, consult their documentation for the corresponding variable name.

-Note that udp-conduit may number your UPC++ ranks differently from MPI ranks, so you may want to perform an MPI rank renumbering after startup, eg:
+If `GASNET_WORKER_RANK` is unset (or names a non-existent variable) then udp-conduit may number your UPC++ ranks differently from MPI ranks, so you may want to perform an MPI rank renumbering after startup, eg:
 ```
   MPI_Comm newcomm;